 - Overdraft fees

-Check for widespread ATM access
+An account that offers widespread ATM access

 In the event of institution failure, you’ll either get a check for the amount that was in your checking account, or set up with a new account for the same amount at another insured institution.